apertium/lexd/Usage.md

 NounRoot[-count] [<n>:]       # 'rice' only
 ```

-Tag selectors can also be applied to patterns, which will then apply that selection
+Tag selectors can also be applied to patterns:
-to every part of the pattern:

 ```
 PATTERN NounStem